-Other Pharmaceutical Businesses
+Pharmaceutical Businesses

-We are large shareholders of our previously consolidated subsidiaries, Surface Pharmaceuticals, Inc. ("Surface") and Eton Pharmaceuticals, Inc. ("Eton"), and hold royalty interests in certain of their drug candidates.
-Both Surface and Eton are pursuing FDA approvals for their drug candidates through a traditional approval under the FDCA, including Section 505(b)(2) which permits the submission of an new drug application (NDA) where at least some of the information required for approval comes from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
+We are large shareholders of Eton, Surface, and Melt, and hold royalty interests in certain of their drug candidates.
+These companies are pursuing market approval for their drug candidates under the FDCA, including under the abbreviated pathway described in Section 505(b)(2) which permits the submission of an new drug application (NDA) where at least some of the information required for approval comes from studies not conducted by or for the applicant and for which the applicant has not obtained a right of reference.
 We intend to create additional subsidiaries that will be focused on the development and FDA approval for certain of our proprietary compounded formulations.